Study Abroad Programs

 San José, Costa Rica (summer, odd years)

 Total Immersion: students speak only Spanish during this 24/7 experience.
 The summer program in Costa Rica is conducted at the Forester Institute in San José.
-Students enroll for nine credits of course work—two courses of Spanish with professors from the institute and a third course with a Mount professor, which counts for both Spanish and Non-West requirements.
+Students enroll for nine credits of course work—two courses of Spanish with professors from the institute and a third course with a Mount professor.